mdosil/AppInventor/README.md

-This project contains AppInventor catalan translations of the MIT App Inventor[Course in a box](http://www.appinventor.org/content/CourseInABox/Intro/courseinabox)
+This project contains AppInventor catalan translations of the MIT App Inventor [Course in a box](http://www.appinventor.org/content/CourseInABox/Intro/courseinabox)